-Atomsk is an Open Source command-line program that aims at creating, manipulating, and converting atomic systems.
+Atomsk is an Open Source command-line program dedicated to the creation, manipulation, and conversion of atomic systems.
 It supports the file formats used by many programs, including:

-Atomsk also offers to transform and shape atomic systems: duplication, rotation, deformation, insertion of dislocations, merging several systems, create bicrystals and polycrystals, etc. To learn more you are invited to read the documentation, and to follow the tutorials.
+Atomsk can be used to transform and shape atomic systems: duplicate, rotate, deform, insert dislocations, merge several systems, create bicrystals and polycrystals, etc. To learn more you are invited to read the documentation, and to follow the tutorials.